Get insider access

 4. Best Lower Mid-Range Wireless Earbuds

 If you're shopping in the low mid-range market, the Anker Soundcore Space A40 Truly Wireless are the best Bluetooth earbuds we've tested.
 They're a relatively affordable option with numerous features like ANC and app support.
 Their noise isolation performance punches above their price, so they can help reduce noise during your commute or at the office.
 You can also choose different modes to suit different situations, including an adaptive setting to automatically adjust to the amount of noise in your environment.
-With ANC on, they last about eight hours of continuous use, and their case stores four extra charges.
+With ANC on, they last for about eight hours of continuous use, and their case stores four extra charges.
 Like the previous pick, they support multi-device pairing, too.

 See our review